St Mary the Virgin, Acocks Green: Nave

 Beneath the rose window on the west wall, there is a memorial to John Field Swinburn, the church benefactor.

 The nave is separated from the aisles by five arches with contrasting red and yellow stonework supported by columns ending in Corinthian capitals decorated with acanthus leaves of 13th century design.
 Bomb damage inflicted in December 1940 still remains.
 In old photographs, contrasting geometric patterns can be seen on the brickwork between the arches, but these are now painted white.
 Separating the nave from the chancel is the arch again constructed from contrasting red and yellow stonework.
 The roof trusses are wooden.

-The aisles contain windows based on 13th century geometric designs.
+The aisles contain windows based on 13th-century geometric designs.
 These developed from earlier narrow lancet windows.

 The south aisle contains the war memorial to the pupils of Wellesbourne House School killed in the two world wars.
 Wellesbourne House School was situated to the rear and left of Holy Souls R.C.
 Church on Warwick Road.

 The pulpit is on the right, but was originally on the opposite side.
 At 8.20 pm on 10 December 1940, a bomb landed in the nave, in front of the lectern, destroying the east window and all the other stained glass in the church.
 A confirmation class had recently gone to the cellar of the vicarage, then situated in what is now St Mary's Close.
 Revd.
 Philip Kelly collected the pieces and gave them to the art gallery for safekeeping.
 The incendiary bomb destroyed the roof and many internal features, although the structure was unaffected.
 The walls of the nave were raised to reduce the pitch of the roof, which had made repairs difficult and larger clerestory windows replaced the original roundels.
-The new glass was not stained but clear so the church is now lighter.
+The new glass was not stained but clear, so the church is now lighter inside.